Abdulnaser123/E-learning-Web-Application/README.md

 ###### Here the teacher can add a chapter for a specific course
 ![image](https://user-images.githubusercontent.com/108693961/211425747-746ef667-4018-4231-b0cc-0f7f66d44d93.png)

 ###### In this list, all the assignments appear for all the courses, and whether they are assigned to the student or not.
-If they are not assigned, they can be added, and if they are assigned, the list of students who have solved this cue can be shown
+If they are not assigned, they can be added, and if they are assigned, the list of students who have solved this short exam can be shown

 ![image](https://user-images.githubusercontent.com/108693961/211425779-eed9bd50-2566-4a37-acb2-63587b39a971.png)

-###### Here is a list of students who solved this puzzle and saw the result by the teacher.
+###### Here is a list of students who solved this short exam and show the result by the teacher.
 As shown, the student got a zero result because he neglected the study

 ![image](https://user-images.githubusercontent.com/108693961/211425844-37786c1b-f3a0-494d-8209-4bc5195a1727.png)

 ###### Here, the list of materials for a specific course appears, and it is possible to delete it.
-Here we used the Sweet Alert as a warning before deletion.
+Here we used the SweetAlert as a warning before deletion.

 ![image](https://user-images.githubusercontent.com/108693961/211425884-b96d78b8-e41f-4ba2-9d13-bdc2e0f6a452.png)

-###### Here, too, the list of cues appears, but to modify it, delete it, or add a question to it, as shown
+###### Here, too, the list of show short exams, but to modify it, delete it, or add a question to it, as shown

 ![image](https://user-images.githubusercontent.com/108693961/211425954-f0f168b6-5483-4ea9-b981-eda30303328d.png)

-###### Add a question to a specific cuz and confirm it
+###### Add a question to a specific short exam and confirm it
 ![image](https://user-images.githubusercontent.com/108693961/211425979-81f13533-70a8-4cf9-8d09-488256fafc69.png)

-###### And here is the most interesting part of the project, where the possibility of correspondence between the teacher and the student is not a live correspondence, but the girls’ rule is used to add messages to each of the two parties, and it appears after reloading the page
+###### And here is the most interesting part of the project, where the possibility of correspondence between the teacher and the student is not a live correspondence

 ![image](https://user-images.githubusercontent.com/108693961/211426093-aac92d74-bd12-48e0-a824-0cc4e793cb95.png)